 In progress since October 2020

-Bottom of Devon Street, Dover Street and Essex Street in The Shires
+The Imagination Alley mural runs along the bottom of Devon Street, Dorset Street and Essex Street in The Shires.

 © Kat Griffin

 Sound Bath @ Humber Street Gallery